Athanasius/fd-api/docs/FrontierDevelopments-CAPI-endpoints.md

 	1. `engineer` - Status of engineers (`ok`, `unavailable`, `private`)
 1. `economies` - What different types of economies you can expect from the station (dictionary, economyId as key)
 	- Example `"23": { "name" : "HighTech", "proportion": 0.7 }`
-1. `prohibited` - What commidities that are prohibited on this station (dictionary, commodityId as key)
+1. `prohibited` - Which commodities are prohibited on this station (dictionary, commodityId as key)
    - Example `"128049162": "Cobalt"`
 1. `commodities` - All available commodities and their info
 	1. `id` - Commodity ID